GabMartino/icrst_trst_autoencoder/README.md

 Here we propose a different way to train a Classical Autoencoder.

-The MNIST dataset class is modified sampling another observation from the same class distribution with a probability $$p$$
+The MNIST dataset class is modified sampling another observation from the same class distribution with a probability $p$.

 ```python